View settings

 Vladimir Putin held a meeting on economic issues via videoconference.
 Development of digital technologies in financing was discussed.

-The meeting was attended by Prime Minister Mikhail Mishustin, Chief of Staff of the Presidential Executive Office Anton Vaino, Deputy Prime Minister and Chief of the Government Staff Dmitry Grigorenko, Deputy Prime Minister Alexander Novak, Presidential Aide Maxim Oreshkin, Aide to the President – Head of the Presidential State-Legal Directorate Larisa Brychyova, Minister of Economic Development Maxim Reshetnikov, Finance Minister Anton Siluanov, Energy Minister Sergei Tsivilyov, Minister of Digital Development, Communications and Mass Media Maksut Shadayev, Director of the Federal Security Service Alexander Bortnikov, Director of the Federal Service for Financial Monitoring Yury Chikhanchin, and Head of the Federal Antimonopoly Service Maxim Shaskolsky.
+The meeting was attended by Prime Minister Mikhail Mishustin, Chief of Staff of the Presidential Executive Office Anton Vaino, Deputy Prime Minister and Chief of the Government Staff Dmitry Grigorenko, Deputy Prime Minister Alexander Novak, Deputy Chief of Staff of the Presidential Executive Office Maxim Oreshkin, Aide to the President – Head of the Presidential State-Legal Directorate Larisa Brychyova, Minister of Economic Development Maxim Reshetnikov, Finance Minister Anton Siluanov, Energy Minister Sergei Tsivilyov, Minister of Digital Development, Communications and Mass Media Maksut Shadayev, Director of the Federal Security Service Alexander Bortnikov, Director of the Federal Service for Financial Monitoring Yury Chikhanchin, and Head of the Federal Antimonopoly Service Maxim Shaskolsky.

 * * *